Camp Richardson, California

-Camp Richardson is an unincorporated community at Lake Tahoe, in El Dorado County, California.
+Camp Richardson is an unincorporated resort community at Lake Tahoe, in El Dorado County, California.
 It lies at an elevation of 6250 feet (1905 m) in the Sierra Nevada.
+A vacation community, Camp Richardson has a marina, cabins, hotel rooms, and a bar and grill.
+The camp was established by Captain Alonzo Richardson in 1921.

 A post office operated at Camp Richardson from 1927 to 1973, with a closure from 1964 to 1965.
 The place is named after its first postmaster, Alonzo L. Richardson.
 A USGS topographic map from 1891 shows Camp Richardson used to be called Yanks.